JMorrisGhosty/AppNoticeSDK-iOS/README.md

 ### Localization and Text Customization

-The AppNotice SDK can support multiple languages (currently English only, but French, Italian, Dutch, German, Spanish and Portuguese will be available soon).
+The AppNotice SDK can support multiple languages (currently English, Spanish, Portuguese only, but French, Italian, Dutch, German, will be available soon).
 If your app supports localization for a supported language, the AppNotice SDK will also be displayed in that langauge.
 To localize your app, you simply need a localization file in your project for each language you support.
 See [Apple's documentation](https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/LocalizingYourApp/LocalizingYourApp.html#//apple_ref/doc/uid/10000171i-CH5-SW2) for details on how to add localization to your app.

 To customize any of the strings shown in the SDK: